scorpiodiagrams/fdg/wiki/chapter003.md

 $$\begin{equation}
 \mathsf{dx}^i = \tilde{\mathsf{X}}^i = \mathsf{d} (\chi^i).
 \end{equation}$$
-The ~define-coordinates~ procedure also makes the basis one-form fields with these traditional names inherited from the coordinates.
+The #Code(define-coordinates) procedure also makes the basis one-form fields with these traditional names inherited from the coordinates.

 We can illlustrate the duality of the coordinate-basis vector fields and the coordinate-basis one-form fields:
 ```Scheme